 - 1. From the left navigation pane of the EC2 Dashboard, select Instances. - 2.
-Right-click the instance for which you want to add a secondary private IP address for. - 3.
-Select Manage Private IP Addresses. - 4.
-Select Assign a secondary private address and enter an IP address that is within the subnet range for the instance (ex.
+Right-click the instance for which you want to add secondary private IP addresses. - 3.
+Select Actions > Networking > Manage Private IP Addresses. - 4.
+Select the Network Interface (eth0) and view the current IPv4 address list. - 5.
+Click on Assign new IP address and enter a Private IP address that is within the subnet range for the instance (ex.
 For 15.0.1.25, enter 15.0.1.26).
-Repeat to add two additional IP addresses. - 5.
-Select Yes, Update. - 6.
-Select Close. - 7.
+Click Save.
+Repeat to add two more additional IP addresses to this instance. - 6.
+Click Save to save your work. - 7.
 Perform the above on both SQL Instances.